-On 27 April 1971 Austin Morris launched the Morris Marina.
+On 27 April 1971 Austin-Morris launched the Morris Marina.
 It would later assume joke status.
-But it must be emphasised that it was never intended to be a great car, but one that would sell to the conservative fleet buyers, who mistrusted front wheel drive, in great numbers, which in its early years it did.
+However, it must be emphasised that it was never intended to be a great car, but one that would sell to the conservative fleet buyers, who mistrusted front-wheel drive, in great numbers, which in its early years it did.

 ADO16 production had now ceased at Cowley to create more capacity for the Morris Marina.
 It is doubtful any Mk3s were built there.
 The loss of Cowley’s production capacity immediately reduced annual ADO16 production by some 65,000 units, which at last enabled the Ford Cortina, now in Mk3 guise, to become Britain’s best-selling car.

 This seemed a strange move.
-Austin Morris were always complaining that they couldn’t make enough cars, now they were deliberately cutting production of their best seller and denying loyal Morris customers the opportunity to buy a new Mk3 Morris 1100/1300 saloon.
-Yes, the Morris Marina may have been more profitable, but Austin Morris seemed to be reshuffling the pack, rather than producing more vehicles.
+Austin-Morris was always complaining that it couldn’t make enough cars, now they were deliberately cutting production of their best seller and denying loyal Morris customers the opportunity to buy a new Mk3 Morris 1100/1300 saloon.
+Yes, the Morris Marina may have been more profitable, but Austin-Morris seemed to be reshuffling the pack, rather than producing more vehicles.

 Imports rose from 19.3 per cent to 23.5 per cent, an increase equating to 68,786 cars, a figure near that of the ‘lost’ ADO16 production.
 How many of these were Fiat 128s?
 Whether foreign cars were better than the domestic offerings is open to debate, but in many cases they were available for immediate delivery, which for many people was a good enough reason to buy one.